Categories

 I made it to Ajo last Sunday, late in the afternoon.
 I drove all the way from Bosque del Apache NWR, a long day.
 I don’t drive much over 60 mph when towing, so it takes awhile.
 Anyway, I was happy to see my favorite spot was empty when I got to the campground.
 There are only a few other outfits here.
 I got the astrophotography equipment set and am taking images tonight.

-This Eastern Phoebe has been at Lake Ajo for several weeks now, I was hoping it would stay untill I got here, as I needed the species for my year list.
+This Eastern Phoebe has been at Lake Ajo for several weeks now, I was hoping it would stay until I got here, as I needed the species for my year list.
 Species 376 for the year.

 I saw two Gray Fox in trees yesterday.
 This one had an odd position, with its head held down below a fork in the branch.